What type of guys attend NudeManFest?

 How many people will be there?

-The farm is quite large and can accommodate a lot people.
+The property is quite large and can accommodate a lot people.
 The limit is dependent on our Planning Permit conditions.

 Whether there be a large number or people or a small number of people, either way has its pros & cons, but each time we have a fantastic time.